Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Dynamics of a 2-Form Field Interacting with CDM

-The set of Eqs. \eqref{H2 eq}-\eqref{phiEOM} are complemented with Eqs. \eqref{cont CDM} and \eqref{cont DE} and the standard continuity equations for baryons and radiation, and describe the cosmological background dynamics.
-In the next section, we will study the asymptotic behavior of this set of dynamical equations through a dynamical system analysis \cite{Coley:2003mj, Wainwright2009}.
+To unveil the cosmological background dynamics of our model, the set of Eqs.~\eqref{Eq: Friedman 1 Eq}-\eqref{Eq: phi EoM} are supplemented with the continuity equations for interacting fluids, Eqs.~\eqref{Eq: Continuity CDM} and \eqref{Eq: Continuity DE}, and the standard continuity equations for baryons and radiation.
+However, significant insights can be gleaned by analyzing the asymptotic evolution of the model.
+In the next section, we will study the asymptotic behavior of this set of equations through a dynamical system analysis.